Cancellation Of VBL Season Didn't Come Easy

 The league has also helped coaches move up the ladder.
 Former Turner Ashby High baseball coach Ray Heatwole, a member of the Virginia High School League Hall of Fame, was the coach of Madison (County) in the VBL in the mid-1980s.
 One of his players was VMI product Chris Finwood, now the head baseball coach at ODU in Norfolk.

-"It was an experience, because I had never been around college kids before," said Heatwole, who later became the head coach at James Madison University.
+“It was an experience, because I had never been around college kids before,” said Heatwole, who later became the head coach at JMU.

+Bocock played at Stetson in Florida in college and then in the Valley League before playing in the Cape Cod League.
+One of his teammates in Luray was Daniel Murphy, a former infielder for the Washington Nationals.
+Their manager was Mike Bocock, the uncle of Brian.

+A former infielder with the San Francisco Giants and Philadelphia Phillies and the father of two girls, Brian Bocock feels the health of the public takes priority over baseball at this point.
+He also feels when baseball does return it could attract new fans who long to be outside.

 (0) comments